rickyrajani/Realtime-Ocean-Rendering-WebGL/README.md

 In this project, we implemented realistic real-time ocean wave rendering in WebGL 2.0, referencing [Realistic Real-time Rendering of Ocean Waves](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/12/rtwave.pdf) and Simulating Ocean Water (Tessendorf 2001).

 We implemented realistic waves by generating a heightfield using Fast Fourier Transformations and a realistic lighting model which includes reflection, refraction, and alpha blending.
-In order to have an expansive ocean render in real-time, we implemented view-dependent geometry wave geometry that has lower detail as we move away from the center of the ocean.
+In order to have an expansive ocean render in real-time, we implemented view-dependent geometry that has lower detail as we move away from the center of the ocean.

 We also implemented procedural terrain using perlin noise in order to provide a sense of perspective to the ocean scene.